nationalarchives/da-metadata-schema/README.md

 * daBeforeToday - the date must be before today

 ### Definitions Schema
+The [definitions schema](metadata-schema/definitionsSchema.schema.json) defines allowed values for fields (such as FOI exemption codes).
 ### Closure Schema Open
 The [closure schema open](metadata-schema/closureSchemaOpen.schema.json) defines the schema for ```Open``` records
 * if closure_type is Open